parsakhaz/multimodal-image-similarity-search/README.md

    The frontend will be available at <http://localhost:3000>

+## Advanced Features

+### Batch Upload
+The application supports uploading and processing multiple images at once with real-time progress tracking:
+- Select multiple files for upload
+- See detailed progress for each file being processed
+- Monitor filter application in real-time
+- Automatic handling of duplicate images

+### Filter System
+Create and apply custom filters to organize your image collection:
+- Add new filters with natural language queries
+- Track filter processing with a progress indicator
+- Apply filters to all existing images
+- Search images using filters

 ## API Endpoints

 The backend provides the following REST API endpoints:

 - **POST /api/upload**: Upload and process an image
+- **POST /api/upload-folder**: Batch upload multiple images
 - **POST /api/search/image**: Search by image similarity
 - **GET /api/search/text**: Search by text description
 - **POST /api/search/multimodal**: Search using both image and text